 Harvest by tugging or digging.
-Leave at least 1 inch of the leaves on the bulb, to avoid bleeding during cooking.
+Leave at least 1 inch of the stems on the bulb, to avoid bleeding during cooking.

 Storing Beets: Beets are ideal root cellar vegetables and can be stored for 3 - 4 months, at near freezing temperatures with high humidity (98 - 100 percent).
 Beets can also be canned, pickled or frozen.